casio-cat/OptimalCoveragePathPlanningProblem/README.md

 Then you can find the resulting trajectory when you match the results together.

-### run our circular trajectory for the Oyster Project
+### Run semi-circular trajectory for the Oyster Project

 This only accepts a .csv file input.
 Before running the program you can designate the number of oyster you deem worthy of collecting from each square in param.yaml threshold parameter